zepinglee/citeproc-js/manual/citeproc-doc.rst

 Data format
 ^^^^^^^^^^^

-Multi-lingual operation depends upon the presence of alternative representations of field content embedded in the item data.
+Multilingual operation depends upon the presence of alternative representations of field content embedded in the item data.
 When alternative field content is not availaable, the "real" field content is used as a fallback.
 As a result, configuration of language and